Sampling to Distill: Knowledge Transfer from Open-World Data: Experiments

 \subsection{Performance Comparison}

-To evaluate the effectiveness of our ODSD, we comprehensively compare it with current SOTA DFKD methods regarding the student's performance, the effectiveness of the sampling method and training costs.
-In addition, some other methods only apply to small datasets and models (\eg, MNIST and AlexNet) for some reason.
-The test baselines mentioned in the article may be difficult for these methods, causing serious performance decline and non-competitive experimental results.
-To compare these methods fairly, we conduct experiments on the MNIST dataset and maintain the same experimental settings.
-The experimental results are shown in \textbf{Supplementary Sec.2}.
+To evaluate the effectiveness of our ODSD, we comprehensively compare it with current SOTA DFKD methods regarding the student's performance, the effectiveness of the sampling method, and training costs.

 \textbf{Experiments on CIFAR-10 and CIFAR-100.} We first verify the proposed method on the CIFAR-10 and CIFAR-100 \cite{krizhevsky2009learning}.
-We collate the performance of two kinds of SOTA methods based on data generation and data sampling.
 The baseline ``\textit{Teacher}" and ``\textit{Student}" means to use the corresponding backbones of the teacher or student for direct training with the original training data, and ``\textit{KD}" represents distilling the student network with the original training data.
 Generation-based methods include training additional generators and calculating model gradient inversion.
 Sampling-based methods use the unlabeled ImageNet dataset.
 We reproduce the DFND using the unified teacher models, and the result is slightly higher than the original paper.